Above a portrait of Mark Twain hangs his pool cue at the Players Club

 He was present at the founding lunch at Delmonico’s where the club inaugurated, an event reported with gusto in the New York Times on April 18, 1888 as one of the “pleasanter lunches ever given” at the restaurant.
 (General William Tecumseh Sherman was also present, himself a big fan of the theater).
 He was also an avid attendee of the dinners hosted at the club itself, according to Lost Past Remembered, and signed the below menu from January 3rd, 1906 where each dish has an accompanying clever quote.
-(Join us for a special insider tour of the Players Club tonight!
-Use code PLAYERS15 for 15% off).

 Image via Lost Past Remembered

 Mark Twain was also known, inside and outside the club, as an avid, obsessive billiard player.
 The famous billiard champion William Hoppe described Twain as “the most enthusiastic billiard fan” he ever knew.
 According to the website of the Amsterdam Billiards in New York City, Twain was more than enthusiastic, he was borderline obsessed: “Twain stipulated anywhere he lived, there must be a proper billiards table.
 As he grew older, billiards became an obsession for him; he was a recluse who would only accept callers if they were willing to shoot pool with him.
 Once, when his house caught fire, he was so invested in his game of billiards that he barely even noticed the flames.”
 Twain himself in a public speech declared, “The game of billiards has destroyed my naturally sweet disposition.”

 Image via the Library of Congress